lbighetti/littlealchemist.io/_posts/2017-02-21-A-lot-of-piping-involved.md

 The __pipe__ is used to make __sequential transformations__ much more readable.

-Imagine you need call a function with a certain parameters you have, and use the output of that as argument to call a second function.
+Imagine you need call a function with certain parameters you have, and use the output of that.
 Like so:

 ```
 output1 = function(param)